quii/learn-go-with-tests/io.md

 - We create a file for our database.
 - The 2nd argument to `os.OpenFile` lets you define the permissions for opening the file, in our case `O_RDWR` means we want to read and write _and_ `os.O_CREATE` means create the file if it doesn't exist.
-- The 3rd argument means sets permissions for the file, in our case all users can read and write the file. [(See superuser.com for a more detailed explanation)](https://superuser.com/questions/295591/what-is-the-meaning-of-chmod-666)
+- The 3rd argument means sets permissions for the file, in our case, all users can read and write the file. [(See superuser.com for a more detailed explanation)](https://superuser.com/questions/295591/what-is-the-meaning-of-chmod-666).

 Running the program now persists the data in a file in between restarts, hooray!